Expander Decomposition for Non-Uniform Vertex Measures: Introduction

 {\bf Related work:} In a recent paper, Ameranis \etal~\cite{pmlr-v162-orecchia22a} use a generalized notion of $\muG$-expansion, also mentioned in \cite{orecchia2011fast}, where they allowed to consider overlapping partitions of $V$.
 They define a corresponding generalized version of the cut-matching game, and show how to use a cut strategy for this game to get an approximation algorithm for two generalized cut problems.
 They claim that one can construct a cut strategy for this measure using ideas from \cite{orecchia2011fast}.\footnote{The details of such a cut player do not appear in \cite{pmlr-v162-orecchia22a} or \cite{orecchia2011fast}.}

 \looseness = -1 The structure of this paper is as follows.
 Section~\ref{section:preliminaries} contains basic definitions.
-In section~\ref{section:our} we present a version of the cut-matching game, together with a cut player and a matching player which are suitable for our expander decomposition algorithm with respect to a vertex measure $\muG$.
-Finally, Section~\ref{section:our_theorem_proof} contains the balanced cut algorithm, from which we obtain an expander decomposition in a standard way which is described in Appendix~\ref{appendix:expander_decomposition}.
-Appendix~\ref{appendix-proofs} contains missing proofs.
+In section~\ref{section:main-result} we present a version of the cut-matching game, together with a cut player and a matching player which are suitable for our expander decomposition algorithm with respect to a vertex measure $\muG$.
+Finally, Section~\ref{section:proof-main-theorem} contains the balanced cut algorithm, from which we obtain an expander decomposition in a standard way which is described in Section~\ref{section:expander_decomposition}.
+Appendix~\ref{appendix-proofs} contains proofs that were deferred from the main text.
 Appendices~\ref{appendix:matrix_inequalities} and~\ref{appendix:projection} contain algebraic tools and probabilistic lemmas, respectively.